Goldsboro, North Carolina: Nuclear accident

 In 1961, two 3.8 megaton hydrogen bombs were dropped accidentally on the village of Faro, 12 mi north of Goldsboro, after a B-52 aircraft broke up in mid air.
-The two Mark 39 weapons were released after the crew abandoned a B-52 bomber which had suffered mid-flight structural failure.
+The two Mark 39 nuclear bombs were released after the crew abandoned a B-52 bomber which had suffered mid-flight structural failure.
 Both bombs went through several steps in the arming sequence, but neither detonated.
 One bomb was recovered.
 Although much of the second bomb was also recovered, a missing piece containing uranium was believed to have sunk deep into the swampy earth and could not be recovered.
 The piece remains in land that the Air Force eventually purchased in order to prevent any land use or digging.
 In 2013, it was revealed that three safety mechanisms on one bomb had failed, leaving just one low-voltage switch preventing detonation.